Contact: david.cornu@observatoiredeparis.psl.eu

 My LinkedIn profile (with education and experience details)

-My current research topic revolves around developing state-of-the-art Machine Learning (ML) approaches and tools for analyzing massive datasets from modern giant interferometers (LOFAR, ALMA, NenuFAR, MeerKAT, SKA, …) in the context of the MINERVA project.
+My main research project revolves around exploring state-of-the-art Machine Learning (ML) approaches and tools for analyzing massive datasets from modern giant interferometers (LOFAR, ALMA, NenuFAR, MeerKAT, SKA, …) in the context of the MINERVA project.

 I was noticeably the PI of the MINERVA team competing in the SKA Science Data Challenge 2, for which I developed a highly customized 3D-YOLO network.
 The MINERVA team won first place in the challenge, SDC2 summary paper.